 Aware of the growing importance that understanding and building technologies has today, Gabriela is working to increase the diversity of gender, race, and age by flipping the approach to learning technology and promoting digital inclusion.

 The New Idea

-Gabriela created Olabi, a makerspace and innovation hub in downtown Rio de Janeiro, to bring new audiences into technological education programs in order to tackle social problems relevant to those audiences.
-She sees that technology is the future, particularly digital technology, and to be a full citizen in the society and to have access to jobs, everyone needs to understand how to work with it.
+Gabriela created Olabi, a social organization that started in 2014 as a makerspace and innovation hub in Rio de Janeiro, to bring new audiences into technological education programs in order to tackle social problems relevant to those audiences.
+She sees that technology is the future, particularly digital technology, and to be a full citizen in the society and to have access to jobs and even rights, everyone needs to understand how to work with it.
 She also sees that these skills are underdeveloped in women, especially black women, older people, and children from various economic levels.
 She is working to bring technological skills to these populations.

 Gabriela organizes Olabi as a great storehouse of high-impact initiatives and programs that can evolve and become autonomous organizations or established and tested methodologies to be replicated by other institutions with scale.
 As an innovation laboratory, at Olabi, Gabriela is always creating and testing new methodologies to address urgent problems of the field and, once consolidated and tested, she encourages replication by large-scale public and private institutions.
 For the future, she wants to continue creating strategies to build a technological and innovation ecosystem with great diversity of gender, race, and age, in which there will be a greater understanding of the role of new technologies - considering their critical role in building a fair and inclusive world.